exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 ---
 title: "Theory 9 to Endgame"
 subtitle: "The World of Grinding and R9 Boost"
+description: "Our guide for progressing once you have reached Theory 9 and the endgame."
 author: "LE★Baldy"
 contributors: "the Amazing Community"
 draft: true